scirpt

 What are snow tires?
 What’s the difference between snow tires and all-season tires?

-Tires to handle ice and snow are generally referred to as snow tires.
+Tires to handle icy conditions and snow are generally referred to as snow tires.
 Snow tires will have flexible tire material and deep grooves for better traction and grip in uneven surfaces.
-This works well enough for lighter snow, but for heavier snow you’ll need studded snow tires or even tire chains.
+This works well enough for lighter snow, but you’ll need studded snow tires or even tire chains for heavier snow.
 We have a separate article about winter tires, explaining all you need to know about winter tires, all-season tires and all-weather tires.

 All-wheel drive (AWD) cars apply power to all four of your car’s wheels, though not necessarily equally.
 Typically, AWD sends more power to the front, while 4WD sends more power to the back.
 In some vehicles, all four wheels are powered equally.
 The best way to find out if your vehicle is AWD with front-wheel bias is to check your owner’s manual.